Ward Park Improvement Scheme

 £5.5M Environmental Improvement Scheme

 Ward Park is one of our Borough's most attractive assets, popular with residents and visitors of all ages.
-The Environmental Improvement Scheme aspires to largely retain the traditional landscape and recreational benefits of the park, while sympathetically creating a modern park environment that will enhance biodiversity and help safeguard the park for future generations.
+The Environmental Improvement Scheme aspires to largely retain the traditional landscape and recreational benefits of the Park, while sympathetically creating a modern park environment that will enhance biodiversity and help safeguard the Park for future generations.
+Preserving and enhancing the Edwardian history of the Park is key to all involved.

 The scheme aims to: